Garfield Sobers: Honours and legacy

-In the 1975 New Year Honours, Queen Elizabeth II created Sobers a Knight Bachelor for his services to cricket.
-The award was made in the British Diplomatic and Overseas section of the list, rather than on the nomination of the Government of Barbados, which had stopped putting forward recommendations for British honours.
-This caused the British Foreign and Commonwealth Office some unease, as shown by papers released by The National Archives in 2005.
-However, since Barbados had not yet introduced its own system of honours, the Prime Minister of Barbados was pleased that an honour would be forthcoming for Sobers.
+In the 1975 New Year Honours, Queen Elizabeth II appointed Sobers a Knight Bachelor for his services to cricket.
+The award appeared in the British Diplomatic and Overseas section of the list, rather than on the nomination of the Government of Barbados, which had ceased submitting recommendations for British honours.
+Papers released by The National Archives in 2005 show that this caused some unease within the Foreign and Commonwealth Office.
+However, as Barbados had not yet introduced its own honours system, the Prime Minister of Barbados welcomed the news that Sobers would receive an honour.
+A 1974 article in The New York Times described Sobers as "the world's top cricketer...who dominated the sport".

-The award was originally intended to be made in the 1975 Queen's Birthday Honours, but since there was a royal visit to Barbados planned for February 1975, it was moved forward to the New Year list so that Sobers could be knighted by the Queen in person during the visit.
-The very short turnaround between the decision to make the award and its announcement meant that the Governor-General of Barbados was not informed of the award before the public announcement, which caused some hurt feelings between London and Bridgetown.
+The knighthood had originally been intended for the 1975 Queen's Birthday Honours, but a royal visit to Barbados was planned for February 1975.
+The award was therefore brought forward to the New Year list so that Sobers could be knighted by the Queen in person during the visit.
+The short interval between the decision and its announcement meant that the Governor-General of Barbados was not informed before the news became public, which caused some hurt feelings between London and Bridgetown.

-He was the subject of This Is Your Life in 1975 when he was surprised by Eamonn Andrews while attending a reception at the Barbadian High Commission in London to celebrate his recent knighthood.
+Sobers was the subject of the biographical TV show This Is Your Life in 1975.
+Following the programme's usual format, he was surprised by host Eamonn Andrews while celebrating his recent knighthood at the Barbadian High Commission in London.

-Sobers was made a National Hero of Barbados by the Cabinet of Barbados in 1998 and is thus accorded the honorary prefix "The Right Excellent".
-He is one of only eleven people to have received this honour and one of two recipients still living, along with Rihanna.
+He was made a National Hero of Barbados by the Cabinet of Barbados in 1998 and is thus accorded the honorary prefix "The Right Excellent".
+He is one of only 11 people to have received this honour, and one of three who were recognised during their lifetime, the other two being Sir Frank Walcott and Rihanna.

-Sobers coached internationally, having a one-time stint with Sri Lanka.
-In 2003 he was appointed an Officer of the Order of Australia, where he had played many first-class games for South Australia.
+Sobers coached internationally, including a one-time stint with Sri Lanka.
+In 2003, he was appointed an Officer of the Order of Australia; he had played many first-class matches for South Australia.